isomerpages/ura-ilsg-cms/_2025-installations/Take a walk through the meadow with me.md

 <br><em>Presented by DesignSingapore Council</em>
 <br>
 <br>
-<br>Take a walk through the meadow with me is an immersive, interactive installation
+<br><em>Take a walk through the meadow with me</em> is an immersive, interactive
-that responds to movement and human presence.
+installation that responds to movement and human presence.
 As you get close to the artwork, flowers begin to glow and music follows.
 As more people gather, more lights appear, and melodic notes play in tandem — the sensory experience intensifies as the crowd grows.</p>
 <p>Once-discarded acrylic waste has now been shaped into flowers, and industrial
 fragments have found renewed purpose in this garden, creating a backdrop where collective memories take shape.</p>